ceredamatteo-lab/theRNAmars/README.md

 ./02_RNAMaRs.sh $NAME $DIR_RNAMARS $INPUT_EXONS_FILE $CELL_LINE $DESEQ_FILE $DIR_ECLIP $CPUS
 ```

-Bear in mind that RNAMaRs won't work if RNAmotifs results for the same exons are not available.
+Bear in mind that RNAMaRs module will not work if RNAmotifs has not been previously run.

 `DESEQ_FILE` must be in the following format: